 There are many mechanisms for parental education to operate intergenerationally.
 Considered here are birth endowments, parental investment, and other environmental influences.

-Another study using US data exploits the fact that, as tertiary-level colleges opened around the country, some women happened to be in a late enough cohort to attend a local college, while others from the same county were too old by the time a college opened .
-This creates variation in college attendance uncorrelated with personal characteristics.
-The study finds that a higher level of maternal education reduces the probability that a child has low birth-weight.
+Another study also using US data exploits the fact that as tertiary-level colleges opened around the country some women happened to be in a late enough cohort to attend a local college, while other women from the same county were too old by the time a college opened .
+This created variation in college attendance uncorrelated with personal characteristics.
+The study finds that a higher level of maternal education reduces the probability that a child has a low birth weight.
 The contrasting results between these two studies of, respectively, school and college education in the US suggest that a compulsory increase in the length of secondary schooling may have little effect on birth outcomes, but policies that increase access to college may have positive effects.

-One might suppose that well educated parents would invest more in their children because the return from doing so would be perceived as higher.
-For example, if parents have better academic skills, an extra hour spent helping a child with homework may be more productive than for less well educated parents.
+It is possible that well educated parents would invest more in their children because the return from doing so would be perceived as higher.
+For example, if parents have better academic skills, an extra hour spent helping a child with homework may be more productive than for less well-educated parents.
 But it is not clear that the return is necessarily higher for better educated parents, as their children may have more human capital in the first place, and the return to parental effort might be expected to be higher for a child with less human capital—one from a less educated family.
 Research suggests that the returns to investments early in life may be particularly high for disadvantaged children.

 One drawback of this survey is that the authors are unable to fully take into account the fact that parental education may be correlated with many unobserved characteristics of the parents .
-Another US study uses the variation in parental education that arises from differences in the availability of college education in the mother’s county when she was growing up, variation in college tuition fees, and variation in labor market conditions when the mother was considering going to college .
+For example, more motivated or more patient parents may be more likely to acquire higher levels of education and these traits may be passed on genetically to their children and have direct effects on child human capital accumulation.
+Another US study uses the variation in parental education that arises from differences in the availability of college education in the mother's county when she was growing up, variation in college tuition fees, and variation in labor market conditions when the mother was considering going to college .